There are now 2 possible online modes for units:

 Click on an offering mode for more details.

-- This unit builds on knowledge and skills gained in AGRI4403 Animal Reproduction to increase the breadth and depth of students' understanding of the systems that control physiological processes in animals, and the ways we can modify these processes with modern science and technology to implement 'clean, green and ethical' management.
+This unit develops students understanding of the systems that control physiological processes in animals, and the ways we can modify these processes with modern science and technology to implement 'clean, green and ethical' management.
 The unit is based on three modules, each of which is introduced during a tutorial where students are briefed on the content of each module, on the level of understanding that is required, and on the method of assessment.
 This mode of teaching allows students flexibility and choice so they can best match their background, other components of their curriculum, and their research interests.

 During the first module 'The interaction between reproduction on production: real-life problem', students visit a production system of their choice, interview the producers, identify a problem and search the literature and analyse the literature using special statistical tools.
 Students write a consultant report that describes the quantitative comparison of the impact of reproduction and production, and proposes solutions to improve both production, reproduction and animal wellbeing.
 The industry context, especially the social-economic context, needs to be considered in the final discussion.